Harberton: Church of St Andrew

 The Parish Church of St Andrew is a fine building of the 14th to 15th centuries with a handsome tower.
 The late medieval rood screen is a notable example with richly carved cornice and vaulting.
 The font is a very fine piece of Norman work and the pulpit is 15th century.

 Harberton Croquet and Social Club (HCSC)

 Harberton is home to the Harberton Croquet and Social Club, which was founded in 2002 and hosts the popular Summer Cup.
 This is the only club in the country that plays by Harberton Croquet Rules, rather than the more commonly played variations of croquet rules.

 Harberton, Tierra del Fuego

-Harberton was the home of Mary Ann Varder (1842–1922), who married Thomas Bridges on 7 August 1869 and moved with him in 1871 to Tierra del Fuego.
+Harberton was the home of Mary Ann Varder (1842–1922), who married Thomas Bridges on 7 August 1869 and moved with him in 1871 to Tierra del Fuego, the southern tip of Argentina, overlooking the Beagle Channel.
 There they established an estancia in 1886, which they named Harberton after Mary's birthplace.